 In light of the growing trend towards an increase in early bookings over the past few years, we urge homeowners with active listings to make sure their 2020 pricing and availability have been entered.
 Don’t be overly generous to your repeat guests by holding off on opening your calendar and thus possibly miss out on inquiries from new guests.
 And, naturally, any listings that are not even active year round are missing out on this wave of early inquiries and bookings.

-But we also need to point out the benefits of “tiering” your weekly pricing in order to reflect the relative popularity of certain weeks.
-The sweet spot of the summer on the Cape and Islands is the first 2 weeks of August, followed by the week on either side of those 2 weeks, with the first and last weeks of the season being increasingly more difficult for homeowners to fill.
+We strongly recommend you consider the benefits of “tiering” your weekly pricing in order to reflect the relative popularity of certain weeks.
+The sweet spot of the summer on the Cape and Islands is the first 2 weeks of August, followed by the week on either side of those 2 weeks, with the first and last weeks of the season being the most difficult for homeowners to fill.

 Consider shorter stays